 Preheat the grill to 400 degrees F.

-Lightly oil grill once more and carefully place pizzas, cheese side up, onto the grill.
+Lightly oil the grill once more and carefully place the pizzas, tomato/cheese side up, onto the grill.

 Close the lid and let it cook slowly for another 5 to 10 minutes to allow the cheese to melt and so that the bottom does not burn.
 When the cheese is completely melted and the bottom is a nice even brown with some charred spots, remove from the grill to a cutting board, slice and serve.

 A viewer or guest of the show, who may not be a professional cook, provided this recipe.
 It has not been tested for home use.